 Colour Therapy: Grey Meaning

-Today we’re looking at Colour Therapy: Grey Meaning as part of the colour psychology series.
-Join me on a quick colour journey to look at all things connected to the colour grey.
-Find out right now whether grey is a depressing colour, what grey means biblically, and what are the healing colours.
+Today we’re looking at Colour Therapy: Grey Meaning as part of the colour psychology explorations.
+So I hope you’ll join me on a quick colour journey to look at all things connected to the colour grey.
+Here you can find out whether grey is really a depressing colour, what grey means biblically, and what are the generic healing colours.

 Is Grey A Depressing Colour?

 Well that’s up to you really!
 It’s your preference what colours you like and don’t like.
 In colour psychology colours are classed as having both positive and negative colour attributes, so if you look at the negative attributes of the colour grey it’s things like loneliness, depression, feeling moody or emotionless.
 It could be that you’re ‘boxed in’, uniform, neutral or detached.
 You come across as indecisive or it could also come across as impartial.

 The positive attributes are that you can be seen in grey as dependable, conservative, conventional, and practical.
 Grey’s also colour that’s classed as being more formal than other colours; it’s seen as sophisticated, timeless, and classic and if you look in the last few years around home decor you’ll see that a lot of grey has been used on walls and then accessorized with different colours.